About SAP HANA database backup on Azure VMs

-As the feature is in preview, there're no Protected Instance charges for a logical HSR container.
-However, you're charged for the underlying storage of the backups.
+Because the feature is in preview, there are no Protected Instance charges for a logical HSR container.
+However, you are charged for the underlying storage of the backups.

 Back up database instance snapshots (preview)

-As databases grow in size, the time taken to restore becomes a factor when dealing with streaming backups.
-Also, during backup, the time taken by the database to generate Backint streams can grow in proportion to the churn, which can be factor as well.
+As databases grow in size, the time it takes to restore them becomes a factor when you're dealing with streaming backups.
+Also, during backup, the time the database takes to generate Backint streams can grow in proportion to the churn, which can be factor as well.

-A database consistent snapshot based approach helps to solve both issues and provides you the benefit of instant backup and instant restore.
-For HANA, Azure Backup is now providing a HANA consistent snapshot based approach that is integrated with Backint, so that you can use Azure Backup as a single product for your entire HANA landscape, irrespective of size.
+A database-consistent, snapshot-based approach helps to solve both issues, and it gives you the benefit of instant backup and instant restore.
+For HANA, Azure Backup is now providing a HANA-consistent, snapshot-based approach that's integrated with Backint, so that you can use Azure Backup as a single product for your entire HANA landscape, irrespective of database size.

 Managed disk snapshot

 Azure Backup uses managed disk snapshots.
-Azure Backup stores these in a Resource Group you specify.
-Managed disk snapshots use standard HDDs storage irrespective of the storage type of the disk and you're charged as per Managed disk snapshot pricing.
-The first disk snapshot is a full snapshot and all subsequent ones are incremental that consist only of the changes since the last snapshot.
+Azure Backup stores them in a resource group that you specify.
+Managed disk snapshots use standard hard disk drive (HDD) storage, irrespective of the storage type of the disk, and you're charged according to Managed disk snapshot pricing.
+The first disk snapshot is a full snapshot, and all subsequent snapshots are incremental and consist only of the changes since the last one.

-There are no backup storage costs for snapshots since they are NOT transferred to Recovery Services vault.
+There are no backup storage costs for snapshots, because they're not transferred to your Recovery Services vault.

-As per SAP recommendation, it's mandatory to have weekly fulls for all the databases within an Instance, which is protected by snapshot.
-So, you'll be charged for all protected databases within the Instance (Protected instance pricing + backup storage pricing) as per Azure Backup pricing for SAP HANA databases.
+As per SAP recommendation, it's mandatory to have weekly full snapshots for all the databases within an instance.
+So, you'll be charged for all protected databases within the instance (that is, Protected Instance pricing plus backup storage pricing), according to Azure Backup pricing for SAP HANA databases.